timOTdev/0034_web_developer_bootcamp/notes.md

 - CSS portion has buttons, forms
 - Components has nav bars

+## Note about Bootstrap versions
+Hi Everyone!

+Bootstrap now has a new version (4).
+We are working on new content for this, but in the meantime please use the [original documentation](https://getbootstrap.com/docs/3.3/) for version 3 and ensure that you're using version 3.3.7 in your code as you're following along with the lectures.

+If you'd like to teach yourself bootstrap 4 (which should be very easy after finishing this section of the course) then checkout [this migration guide](https://getbootstrap.com/docs/4.0/migration/).

+You can also use [this guide](https://www.youtube.com/watch?v=NHHh0sj1uKY) to upgrade your YelpCamp project (covered later in the course) from bootstrap 3 to version 4.

+I personally recommend learning both versions as a lot of companies will still be using version 3 in their code and will need developers who know both versions to help them migrate.

+Thanks,
+Ian
+Course TA

 ## Adding Bootstrap to a Project
 - 02 Installing Bootstrap